 - Some of our urban and rural environments are enviable, and provide an unrivalled quality of life, but this is not universal across the region.
 Few other regions in Europe match the quality of our natural and built assets, right across the region; - But the reality remains very different for many, and policy must focus on Fair Work, local regeneration, and support for those in greatest need; - Home working across the Region's communities has risen sharply as a result of the COVID-19 pandemic.
 This change can support our local economies and town centres, and we need to consider the future of office locations, infrastructure and provision.
 For some this way of working can enable a better work life balance, enhance productivity and well-being, but can also bring work/life balance issues for many.
 We must remember that these options are not available to all, and not all jobs can be done from home, and increased home working presents a challenge in footfall for retailers and hospitality, and for developers/investors in relation to property provision with risk of increased dereliction - The delivery of a major housebuilding programme across all types and tenures, aimed at increasing affordable living in sustainable communities with high quality place and local infrastructure.
-In doing so, such a programme needs to recognise the potential of the new blended / hybrid working environment, and has appropriate homeworking and wellbeing space - The creation of sustainable mixed communities and new destinations and attractors across the region, through regeneration and new development, can increase job density, amenities and housing options with matching service and infrastructure within more self-contained 20-minute neighbourhoods. - A new-found emphasis on sustainability and natural capital in the light of the COVID pandemic also gives us the opportunity to recalibrate our understanding of what economic development, flows and opportunity and supporting infrastructure mean in a rural context.
+In doing so, such a programme needs to recognise the potential of the new blended / hybrid working environment, and has appropriate homeworking and wellbeing space - The creation of sustainable mixed communities and new destinations and attractors across the region, through regeneration and new development, can increase job density, amenities and housing options with matching service and infrastructure with appropriate legislation within more self-contained 20-minute neighbourhoods.
+This must work within the Scottish Governments Housing 2040 strategy and the National Planning Framework (NPF) 4 scheduled to be published shortly with a focus on long-term developments in keeping with this proposed framework.

+A new-found emphasis on sustainability and natural capital in the light of the COVID pandemic also gives us the opportunity to recalibrate our understanding of what economic development, flows and opportunity and supporting infrastructure mean in a rural context.
 Typically, these features are overwhelmingly conceived as something which extends 'out' from cities, and it is assumed that networks exist predominantly to serve the interests of primary urban centres.
 While this perspective is understandable in terms of critical mass and cost efficiency, it tends to obscure an understanding of the strategic requirements of rural and less densely populated areas.
 If rural areas are to maximise their contribution to Scotland's National Ambition for Inclusive Economic Growth and to our region, then we must take a new approach which builds on the opportunities for flexible and digitally supported working.
 This greater flexibility in residency choices and housing, with wider implications for travel and the pressure on services, creates enhanced opportunities around natural capital, for example, through renewable energy, carbon storage, or the redesign of farming support.